Hebrews 5 – Jesus, A Priest Forever

 a.
 For every high priest taken from among men: God established both the priesthood and the office of high priest in the days of Moses, as described in Exodus 28 and following.
 The writer to the Hebrews neatly summarizes the work of the high priest, in saying “that he may offer both gifts and sacrifices for sins.”
 The primary job of the high priest was to officiate, either directly or indirectly through lower-ranking priests, sacrifices unto the Lord.

 i.
-The phrase “gifts and sacrifices for sins” reminds us that not every sacrifice was a blood atonement for sin.
+The phrase “gifts and sacrifices for sins” reminds us that not every sacrifice offered a blood atonement for sin.
 Many of the ritual sacrifices were intended as simple gifts to God, expressing thanks and desiring fellowship.

 i.
 God made specific commands to help the high priest to minister with compassion.
 In the breastplate of the high priest were set twelve stones engraved with the names of the tribes of Israel, and on the shoulder straps were stones engraved with the names of the tribes.
 In this, the people of Israel were always on the heart and on the shoulders of the high priest (Exodus 28:4-30).
 The intention was to stir the compassion of the high priest.

 c.
 Because of this he is required as for the people, so also for himself, to offer sacrifices for sins: God also made specific commands to help the high priest serve knowing that he was also subject to weakness.
-On the Day of Atonement, the high priest had to sacrifice for himself first, to remind him and the nation that he had sin to atone for, just like the rest of the people of Israel (Leviticus 16:1-6).
+On the Day of Atonement, the high priest had to sacrifice for himself first, to remind he and the nation that he had sin to atone for, just like the rest of the people of Israel (Leviticus 16:1-6).

 d.
 And no man takes this honor to himself, but he who is called by God, just as Aaron was: The High Priest was taken from the community of God’s people but was not chosen by God’s people.
 He was appointed by God for His people.
 The principle is that no man takes this honor to himself.
 The office of high priest was nothing to aspire to or campaign for.
-It was given by right of birth and therefore chosen by God.
+It was given by right of birth, and therefore chosen by God.
 It was an honor no man could take to himself.

 i.
 The true priesthood and high priest came from a specific line of descent.
 Every priest came from Jacob, Abraham’s grandson, whose name was changed to Israel.
-Every priest came from Levi, one of Israel’s thirteen sons.
+Every priest came from Levi, one of Israel’s twelve sons.
 God set the tribe of Levi apart as a tribe to serve Him and represent Him to the whole nation of Israel (Exodus 13:2 and Numbers 3:40-41).
 Levi had three sons: Gershon, Kohath and Merari.
 Each of these family lines had their own duties.
 The family of Gershon had care of the tabernacle’s screen (veil), fence, and curtains (Numbers 3:25-26).
 The family of Kohath had care of the tabernacle’s furnishings, such as the lampstand, altar of incense, and the ark of the covenant (Numbers 3:31-32).
 The family of Merari had care of the boards and pillars of the tabernacle and the fence (Numbers 3:36-37).
 These families were not properly priests, though they were Levites.
 The priesthood itself came through Aaron, the brother of Moses, of the family of Kohath.
 Aaron’s family and their descendants made up the priests and the high priest, those able to serve in the tabernacle itself and to offer sacrifice to God.
 The high priest was generally the eldest son of Aaron, except if they disqualified themselves by sin (as Nadab and Abihu in Leviticus 10:1-3) or according to the regulations of Leviticus 21.
 In this sense, the priesthood was not popularly elected but chosen by God.
 Man did not appoint the high priest.

 ii.
 There are dreadful cases where men who were not priests presumed to act as priests.
 These include: